 Crawler is used to inventory an enterprise’s currently-deployed collaboration and content environments so that transition planners can understand what collaboration tools are in use in their enterprise today, what content those tools and systems hold, and how much of that content is valuable enough to migrate.

 How it works:

 Unobtrusively: Crawler operates as a client application with minimal impact on production systems, and can be run on multiple PCs in parallel.

 Flexibly: Crawler can exclude obsolete applications and content that aren’t part of a transition plan, such as system administration applications in Notes/Domino that have no SharePoint counterpart, thereby accelerating the project timeline.

 Customizably: Crawler is customized for specific target environments (IBM Notes/Domino, Microsoft SharePoint etc.), with very high-performance and scalable data collection options.

 As seen in this screenshot, Crawler’s interface is very simple – drag and drop content to be crawled and run the program.
-With multi-source, multi-target capabilities, Crawler makes it possible to carry out an in-depth review of content while only requiring IT personnel to learn to use a single solution.
+With multi-source, multi-target capabilities, Crawler makes it possible to carry out an in-depth review of content across multiple systems while only requiring IT personnel to learn to use a single solution.